rojinta/color_prediction_ML/README.md

 2. **Regression**:
    - Train models to predict the continuous variable `response`, saving trained models to `results/models/regression/`.
-   - Evaluate models using RMSE and save results to `results/metrics/`.
+   - Evaluate models using RMSE and save results to `results/metrics/regression_metrics_results.csv`.

 3. **Classification**:
    - Train models to classify the binary variable `outcome` and save trained models to `results/models/classification/`.
-   - Evaluate models using AUC-ROC and Accuracy metrics, saving results to `results/metrics/`.
+   - Evaluate models using AUC-ROC and Accuracy metrics, saving results to `results/metrics/classification_metrics_results.csv`.

 4. **Interpretation**:
    - Analyze model insights (e.g., variable importance, hardest/easiest combinations).
-   - Save plots and metrics to `results/plots/interpretation/` and `results/metrics/`.
+   - Save plots and metrics to `results/plots/interpretation/` and `results/metrics/interpretation/`.

 5. **Holdout Prediction**:
    - Use saved models to generate predictions for a holdout dataset.
    - Save predictions to `results/holdout/holdout_predictions.csv`.

+## Results
+The trained models were evaluated on a holdout dataset to assess their performance in predicting both the continuous paint property and paint color popularity.
+Both regression and classification tasks demonstrated strong predictive capabilities:

+- Regression Task: The best regression model achieved an impressive RMSE of 0.053 and an R² of 0.998, indicating exceptional accuracy in predicting the continuous paint property with minimal error.
+- Classification Task: The best classification model performed robustly, achieving an accuracy of 87%, an AUC-ROC of 0.91, and a high specificity of 92.6%, showcasing its reliability in predicting paint color popularity.

+Detailed performance metrics can be found in the `results/holdout/holdout_metrics.csv` file.

 ## How to Run the Project
 1. Clone the repository: